 Knowing the ins and outs of how the western medical community views HPV and cervical dysplasia can help you make a more informed choice around your care and also help you in communicating with doctors and nurses about the route you’re going to take.
 If you choose to deviate from their recommendations, you will have to be firm, confident and willing to be dismissed from a medical practice (I know this from personal experience).

 While I do think in some cases it is reasonable to decline a biopsy and instead seek other healing options and do a repeat pap in 3-6 months, this is not in all cases!
-So, reach out to me if you need clarification.

 Overall, what’s needed to heal from HPV and cervical dysplasia is addressing any immune system dysfunction or insufficiency and supporting vaginal and cervical health directly.
 Addressing dietary habits is a great place to start.
-It may be necessary to cut all sugar, gluten, dairy and other inflammatory foods for a period of time to facilitate healing.
+It may be necessary to reduce sugar, gluten, dairy and other potentially inflammatory foods for a period of time to facilitate healing.
 Although that may sound overwhelming, this is very doable with the right support.

 Along with dietary changes, there is a good amount of research supporting various supplements can support cervical health.
 These include the following:

 - Vitamins C, E and A and calcium help decrease viral load and support cervical health, according to a study published in the International Journal of Gynecological Cancer in 2010.

 - Selenium has been shown to improve cervical health when taken for a 6 month period

 - Zinc deficiency has been shown to be a risk factor in developing cervical dysplasia